JerowinGeo/spam-filterization/README-Backendexplaination.md

     self.blacklisted_domains = self.load_reputation_list(reputation_file)
 ```
 #### self.vectorizer:
-Prepares to convert email text into numerical vectors.
+Prepares to convert email text into numerical vectors.that is it converts the text to a matrix format by using known vocabularies
 #### self.model:
-A Naive Bayes classifier instance.
+A Naive Bayes classifier instance. it uses the training and exisiting dataset and classifies.
 #### self.heuristic_rules:
-Loads spam-related keywords from a file.
+Loads spam-related keywords from a file. this dataset is used in heuristic filter.
 #### self.blacklisted_domains:
-Loads a list of blacklisted email domains.
+Loads a list of blacklisted email domains. this dataset is used in reputation filter.

 ### Loading Heuristic Rules and Reputation Data
 ```